grafana/grafana-operator/docs/docs/planning/proposals/003-grafanaserviceaccount-crd.md

 Pointed out by @nissessenap in [the original proposal discussions](https://github.com/grafana/grafana-operator/pull/1413#issuecomment-1962404070), users need a way to restrict who can create service accounts for a specific Grafana instance.

-By having a dedicated resource, the permission to create service accounts can be granted through standard kuberentes RBAC on a namespace level.
+By having a dedicated resource, the permission to create service accounts can be granted through standard kubernetes RBAC on a namespace level.
 This works to ensure kubernetes users can only create Grafana service accounts when explicitly granted access to do so in a specific namespace.
-Granting cluster-wide permissions to create service accounts is not adviseable.
+Granting cluster-wide permissions to create service accounts is not advisable.
 For now, namespaces are the finest granularity on which we grant access control.
 This means, it is not possible to have multiple Grafana instances in one namespace with different access rules.
 Future implementations could support creation of service accounts through the Grafana resource itself, solving for this situation as well.